Novial

-Novial is a constructed international auxiliary language (IAL) for universal human communication between speakers of different native languages.
-It was devised by Otto Jespersen, a Danish linguist who had been involved in the Ido movement that evolved from Esperanto at the beginning of the 20th century, and participated later in the development of Interlingua.
-The name means 'new' + 'international auxiliary language'.
+Novial is an international auxiliary language (IAL) created by Danish linguist Otto Jespersen in 1928.
+It was designed to facilitate communication between speakers of different native languages.
+The name of the language is a blend of the Novial word novi (meaning 'new") and IAL.

+Jespersen had been an early supporter of another international auxiliary language, Ido, a reformed version of Esperanto, before leaving to create his own language in 1928.

-Its vocabulary is based largely on the Germanic and Romance languages while its grammar is influenced by English.
+Novial's vocabulary is borrowed largely from the Romance and Germanic languages, while its analytic grammar is influenced by English.

 Novial was introduced in Jespersen's book An International Language in 1928.
 It was updated in his dictionary Novial Lexike in 1930, and further modifications were proposed in the 1930s, but the language became dormant with Jespersen's death in 1943.
-In the 1990s, with the revival of interest in constructed languages brought on by the Internet, some people rediscovered Novial.